NativeScript/plugins/README.md

 > type "build-all" (and hit ENTER)
 ```

+If you don't build all the plugins, you will at least need to build `localize` to run the demos because it contains `hooks` that need to be built first.

+If building only `localize`, type: `npm start` > `localize` (this will narrow down menu to `@nativescript.localize.build`) and then hit 'enter'.
+You can now run the demo apps.

 In general, when in doubt with what to do, just `npm start`.

 ## How to add a new package to workspace?